crespire/ruby_chess/implementation.md

 ### Chess object completed
 Having finished the Chess class and all the refactoring to get the other classes ready, I've turned my thoughts to how I might implement *en passant*.

-I already tried to implement it directly into `Movement` and `Chess` but I got rid of that work because I felt like it was getting too complicated and I was having to really entagle a lot of objects together in order to make it happen.
+I already tried to implement it directly into `Movement` and `Chess` but I got rid of that work because I felt like it was getting too complicated and I was having to really entangle a lot of objects together in order to make it happen.

 Looking over my code, I actually think I can fit *en passant* movement inside the `Chess` metadata class, as I think I have all the information I'd need to implement it there without a helper class.
 Just to think it through a little:
 ```ruby